 Range("A1").Value = Date Range("A2").Value = Now

 And if you want to enter a value in the active cell then the code you need would be like:

 2. Using an Input Box

 If you want a user to specify a value to enter in a cell you can use an input box.
-Let’s say you want to enter the value in the cell A1, the code would be like:
+Let’s say you want to enter the value in cell A1, the code would be like this:

 Range("A1").Value = _ InputBox(Prompt:="Type the value you want enter in A1.")

-In the above code, the value from the cell A1 assigns to the value returns by the input box that returns the value entered by the user.
+In the above code, the value from cell A1 assigns to the value returned by the input box that returns the value entered by the user.

 3. From Another Cell

 You can also set cell value using the value from another cell.
 Let’s say if you want to add value to cell A1 from the cell B1, the code would be: